-If your question is, “will my chinchilla die from eating a peanut,” you can rest assured that peanuts are a chinchilla-safe food.
+If you’re concerned that your chinchilla got ahold of a peanut, you can rest assured that peanuts are safe for chinchillas.
 However, being safe does not mean the food is recommended for their diet.
-While a single peanut won’t cause your chinchilla to perish, they shouldn’t be fed as a regular food or even a regular treat.
+While a single peanut won’t cause your chinchilla to perish, peanuts shouldn’t be fed as a regular food or even a regular treat.
 Here’s why.

 Peanuts Have Too Much Fat

-Even though your chinchilla may love peanuts and they aren’t outright poisonous, veterinarians would recommend that you avoid feeding your chinchilla peanuts because they can cause the chinchilla to gain weight too quickly.
+Even though your chinchilla may love peanuts, and they aren’t outright poisonous, veterinarians would recommend that you avoid feeding your chinchilla peanuts altogether.

 In a domestic setting, chinchillas don’t need to forage or outrun predators, so they don’t work off the calories they’re eating the way they would in the wild.
 In the wild, the occasional peanut would be exercised away just in the chinchilla’s daily life.